Cannabidiol, or short for CBD, is one of the 113 known compounds called cannabinoids found in the Cannabis sativa L. plant, also known as simply hemp.

 CBD is known to support the mind and body in many wonderful ways.
-Among the many benefits that users notice and see results from, some of the main benefits of CBD is a sense of calm & relaxation, supports healthy sleep cycles, help in recovery from exercise-induced inflammation, and more.
+Among the many benefits that users notice and see results from, some of the main benefits of CBD are a sense of calm & relaxation, supports healthy sleep cycles, helps in recovery from exercise-induced inflammation, and more.

-CBD acts as an adaptogenic, also referred to as “adaptogens”, which is “defined as agents that support the body’s ability to accommodate varying physical and emotional stresses” to influence more of what your body needs while promoting overall health and wellness.
+CBD acts as an adaptogenic, also referred to as “adaptogens,” which is “defined as agents that support the body’s ability to accommodate varying physical and emotional stresses” to influence more of what your body needs while promoting overall health and wellness.

 The Human Endocannabinoid System